Last updated: 10/25/2021

 ***Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information to include an extensive Frequently Asked Questions section.

-- On April 8, the Government of Bermuda reported there are 753 active COVID-19 cases of which 753 are non-hospitalized and 26 are hospitalized.
-A total of 864 have recovered and the total deceased is 14.
-Bermuda has had 1657 total confirmed positive cases.
+- On June 11, the Government of Bermuda reported there are 4 active COVID-19 that are non-hospitalized.
+A total of 2460 have recovered and the total number of deaths is 33.
+Bermuda has had 2497 total confirmed positive cases.